 Permeability Tuned Oscillator

 I was involved in the development of a commercial communications receiver for the merchant marine market in the early 1970s which can be seen in a photo of my shack in the Personal Interests section elsewhere on my website.
-The photo below is a spare of the permeability tuned oscillator that was used in the above receiver - still working smoothly to this day without any maintenance so far.
+The photo below is of a spare of the permeability tuned oscillator that was used in the above receiver - still working smoothly to this day without any maintenance so far.

 The tuning mechanism uses dust iron toroids mounted on a brass core that is driven by a very high precision threaded rod.
 The mechanism to prevent over-rotation of the input shaft can be seen on the right hand side.
 The U shaped screen over the oscillator section is made from 0.125 inch thick aluminium to ensure that it moves very little under vibration.
 The oscillator and buffer are contained on a PC board hidden behind a screen which can be seen behind the ceramic former on the left hand side.
 Note the wide spaced turns to optimise the frequency coverage and relative tuning linearity.
 A digital frequency counter was used to avoid having to ensure exact tuning linearity.
 Feedback and tuning capacitors were all silver mica.